Work for each year group is attached to the foot of this page.

 In Year 1 we aim to continue to develop independence, self motivation and resilience.
 We encourage children to take responsibility for looking after their own belongings and to challenge themselves in all that they do.
 It is our aim to achieve this whilst making sure that above all our children are happy and confident at school.

-The Teaching Assistants is Mrs Davidson and Mrs Widley.
+The Teaching Assistants is Mrs Staines and Mrs Widley.

 In Year 2 we have high expectations of all children.
 We promote independence throughout the day and encourage them to take risks and challenge themselves.
 We use engaging topics to enable the children to learn in a variety of different ways.
 Our aim is for the children to transition into KS2 happy and confident in their own abilities.